technofocus-pte/msignt2/Lab 01-  Setting up Azure Machine Learning Workspace.md

     ![](./media/image4.png)

 7. Lets now run this script to create thre required resources in an Azure resource group within the assigned subscription.
-This script will register the Machine Learning resource providers,create resource group, Azure Machine Learning workspace ,compute instance and compute cluster in AML workspace.

     +++cd MLOps-Driven-Chatbot-with-Azure-AI-AML-and-Azure-AI-Search-Integration/scripts/+++

     +++chmod +x setup.sh+++
 8. Run below setup script now by executing this command.
+This script will register the Machine Learning resource providers, create an Azure Machine Learning workspace, a compute instance and a compute cluster in AML workspace.
     +++./setup.sh+++

     ![](./media/image5.png)

-9. Wait for the script to run completely.
-It takes 4-5 minutes to complete.

 7. Wait for the script to complete.
 It takes 4-5 minutes for the script to run.